 Name

-Name of pupil, school & year group and your relationship to them
+N lame of pupil, school & year group and your relationship to them

 Contact address

 Contact telephone day

 Contact telephone mobile

 Contact email address

-Details of the complaint
+De etails of the complaint

-- 1

-The reason that this was not a satisfac ctory resolution for you
+fered

-The reason that this was not a satisfactory ctory resolution for you
+The reason that this was not a satisfactory resolution for you

-The reason that this was not a satisfactory what action would you like to be taken
+What action would you like to be taken to resolve the problem?

-Sign What action would you like to be taken
+W hat action would you like to be take n to resolve the problem?

-Sigr What action would you like to be taken n to resolve the problem?
+W hat action would you like to be take n to resolve the problem?

+n to resolve the problem?
+Date:

+gnec